OpenBfS/UncertRadio/docs/first_steps.rst

    of more than 61 %.
 The reason for this behavior originates from ISO 11929 itself.

--  Also, values in the table of the TAB “Values, uncertainties“, which are equal to zero, lead to strange behavior.
+-  Also, values in the table of the TAB "Values, uncertainties", which are equal to zero, lead to strange behavior.
 This may happen after re-editing the equations, where shifts between the lists of symbol names and values may occur.
 Thus, the latter should be checked for